mdjaffardjy/Snakemake_workflow_analysis/README.md

 ## Install and Run

-### Conda env
+### Conda environment

-The conda environment can be found here.
+The conda environment can be found [here](/data/conda_env.txt).

 ### Source data

 The source data can be found in the [crawl file](/data/wf_crawl_snakemake.json).
 This file contains git metadata as well as links for the workflows.
+One can download the Snakefiles from this json.
+It is heavily recommended to store the data in the form /<name owner>/<name project>/<number>.snakefile

 ### To run
-The analyzer needs as input the address of a folder containing the all the workflows wanting to be analyzed.
+The analyzer needs as input the address of a folder containing all the snakefiles to analyze.

-launch a script containing the following :
+In a script, import [parsing_snkmk](/src/parsing_snkmk.py) and use these two functions:

 ```
+import parsing_snkmk as ps

 path_wf = "path/to/snakefiles/folder"

 # workflow parsing
-wf = parse_wf_folder(path_wf)
+wf_list = ps.parse_wf_folder(path_wf)
 dict_tool, total_extr = ps.make_dict_wf_with_biotools_dump(wf)
-write_json_in_txt(wf_dict, outputdir, inputdir)

 ```
+Your results will be in the object wf_list.
+You will have additional information about the tools you extracted in dict_tool and total_extr.